nigelwhitfield/bpos/README.md

 By default, the app will generate a dummy set of ten products, with random prices, so that you can see how it works without having to spend time importing data.

-To add a product to the basket, tap it's image.
+To add a product to the basket, tap its image.
 To add more, tap the same image again.
-To remove a product, tap the trash icon next to in the Current Sale list.
-You'll be asked if you want to remove just one, or remove the product from entirely.
+To remove a product, tap the trash icon next to the product in the Current Sale list.
+You'll be asked if you want to remove just one, or remove the product from the list entirely.

-When all products are added, you grab your card machine, enter the total in shown on screen, and ask the customer to pay.
+When all products are added, you grab your card machine, enter the total shown on screen, and ask the customer to pay.
 If the payment succeeds, tap the green tick button, and you'll be asked if you want to print a receipt.
 If the transaction failed, tap cancel.
-Tap No to proceed without a receipt, which will record the sale in the logs.
+Tap No to proceed without a receipt.
+Either way, the sale will be recorded in the logs.
+Tap Cancel if you do not want the sale logged.

 The current sale can be cleared by pressing the red cross button.